OrangeAnalyticsAI/BrightLambswww/DEPLOYMENT.md

 The project is configured with two main environments:

 1. **Development (`dev` branch)**
-   - Deployed as `BAA-Dev` service on Render
+   - Deployed as `BrightLambs-Dev` service on Render
    - Uses development Supabase instance
    - Auto-deploys on push to `dev` branch

 2. **Production (`main` branch)**
-   - Deployed as `BAA` service on Render
+   - Deployed as `BrightLambs` service on Render
    - Uses production Supabase instance
    - Auto-deploys on push to `main` branch